Andrew Scahill

-Andrew Scahill is an assistant professor in the English department at the University of Colorado Denver, where he specializes in critical analysis of the horror genre and images of youth rebellion.
+Andrew Scahill is an assistant professor of film studies at the University of Colorado Denver, where he specializes in critical analysis of the horror genre and images of youth rebellion.

 Education

-Scahill received his B.A. and M.A. in English literature from The Ohio State University.
-In 2010, he received his Ph.D. in Radio-Television-Film from University of Texas at Austin under the direction of Janet Staiger.
+Scahill received his B.A. and M.A. in English literature from Ohio State University.
+In 2010, he received his Ph.D. from the Radio-Television-Film department of the University of Texas at Austin under the direction of Janet Staiger.